FAQ

 Some parts of the app are not translated

 Debug sections may remain in English.
 If you notice untranslated user-facing text, please send a screenshot.
+There’s a button feedback in the app to send us an email.

 Feature Requests